bp4mc2/bp4mc2.github.io/data-vs-information/index.md

 We cannot know if this piece of information is true or false (in the real life), but we *can* know that this is the piece of information that should be interpreted from the data given.

 The question remains: when can a piece of logical data be interpreted as information.
 The answer is: when that piece of logical data contains enough metadata, that you can interpret the meaning of the data correctly (with possibly the help of some external resources to which the given metadata refers).

+### Why we model

+This give us the reason of why we model.
+We model, because it is import to have meaningful data, to correctly interpret the information message that is hidden within the physical structure of the data.
+For that we need:

+- **Physical models** to know what structure of physical data is available, and to link this to its logical form
+- **Logical models** to know what logical structures are available to represent facts
+- **Information models** to know which facts are part of the scope, which objects and their properties are relevant
+- **Semantic models** to describe what these facts mean, for what they stand in reality.